ShokofehVS/SecBic-CCA/README.md

 print("Time Performance in Original Algorithm: ", round(m1 - m0, 5), "Seconds")
 ```
 ## Example of Secured Cheng and Church Algorithm (SeCCA)
-To run the sample implementation of Secured version of Cheng and Church algorithm:

-	   > python3 secured_cheng_church_yeast.py

 ```python
 import time
 from SecBiclib.algorithms import SecuredChengChurchAlgorithm